General Information

 The following statistics and reproducibility courses are mandatory for all new graduate students and postdocs who received a working contract from 01.01.2019 onwards and will be accredited with HE points.

-Reproducible and Open Research (credit points: 1 HE)
+Reproducible and Open Research (credit points: 4 hours)

 This course provides a broad overview on different aspects of open research and reproducibility.
 This includes the fields of technical, statistical and computational reproducibility.
 The participants will be introduced into principles of open research and state of the art techniques of how to enhance the reproducibility of their research.
 The course consists of lessons on different aspects of open and reproducible research and offers the opportunity to discuss about experiences and expectations on this topic.